 Kenai Fjords National Park.

-Alaska waters are a bit chilly and when combined with the
+Alaska waters are a bit chilly and when combined with the wind blowing off the glaciers, the air temperature is frigid.

 A breaching Humpback Whale.